 Words of Sympathy for the Loss of a Child

-It can be overwhelming to try to offer words of comfort to moms and dads after the death of a child.
+It can be overwhelming to even try to offer words of comfort to moms and dads after the death of a child.
 However this is a time when they desperately need the support of friends and family.

 • "I'm sad for you."